Machu Picchu: Agricultural activity

+The andenes (terraces) were mostly used for slope stabilization and corn cultivation.

-Much of the farming done at Machu Picchu was done on its hundreds of andenes (man-made terraces).
-These terraces were a work of considerable engineering, built to ensure good drainage and soil fertility while also protecting the mountain itself from erosion and landslides.
+Much of the farming carried out at Machu Picchu was done on its andenes (artificial terraces).
+These terraces were a work of considerable engineering, built to ensure drainage and soil fertility while also protecting the mountain itself from erosion and landslides.
 However, the terraces were not perfect, as studies of the land show that there were landslides that happened during the construction of Machu Picchu.
 Still visible are places where the terraces were shifted by landslides and then stabilized by the Inca as they continued to build around the area.
-The terraces also enabled irrigation, increasing crop yields, with maize likely being the main crop due to its ceremonial importance, alongside possible cultivation of potatoes.
+The terraces also facilitated the management of water for agriculture, increasing crop yields, with maize likely being the main crop due to its ceremonial importance, alongside possible cultivation of potatoes.

-However, terrace farming area makes up only about 12 acre of land, and a study of the soil around the terraces showed that what was grown there was mostly corn and potatoes, which was not enough to support the 750+ people living at Machu Picchu.
+However, terrace farming area makes up only about 12 acre of land, and a study of the soil around the terraces showed that what was grown there was mostly corn and potatoes, which was not enough to support more than 750 people living at Machu Picchu.
 This explains why studies done on the food that the Inca ate at Machu Picchu suggest it was imported from the surrounding valleys and farther afield.

 It is estimated that the area around the site has received more than 1800 mm of rain per year since AD 1450, which was more than that needed to support crop growth.
-Because of the ample rainfall at Machu Picchu, it was found that irrigation was not usually needed for the terraces.
-The terraces received so much rain that they were built by Incan engineers specifically to allow for drainage of excess water.
+Because of this ample rainfall, routine irrigation was generally unnecessary for the terraces.
+They received so much rain that they were built by Incan engineers specifically to allow for drainage of excess water.
 Excavation and soil analyses done by Kenneth Wright in the 1990s showed that the terraces were built in layers, with a bottom layer of larger stones covered by loose gravel.
 On top of the gravel was a layer of mixed sand and gravel packed together, with rich topsoil covering it.
 Research showed that the topsoil was probably moved from the valley floor to the terraces because it was much better than the soil higher up the mountain.

-Human sacrifice and mysticism

-Little information exists surrounding human sacrifices at Machu Picchu, though it is known that many sacrifices were never given a proper burial, and their skeletal remains succumbed to the elements.
-However, there is evidence that retainers were sacrificed to accompany a deceased noble in the afterlife.
-Animal, liquid and dirt sacrifices to the gods were more common and were made at the Altar of the Condor.
-The tradition is upheld by members of the New Age Andean religion.
+Rituals and offerings

+In Inca religion, human sacrifice, most prominently the capacocha ritual involving carefully selected, unblemished children, was practised at major huacas on exceptional occasions to secure supernatural favour and to consolidate political and religious authority.
+At Machu Picchu, however, there is little direct evidence for human sacrifice; the archaeological record instead indicates that animal offerings, particularly camelids, were common, with the Temple of the Condor and adjacent caves interpreted as sites for ritual sacrifice.
+Numerous camelid remains recovered at the site have been associated with funerary rituals and other ceremonial offerings.
+Excavations documented approximately 104 caves and rock shelters used as burial chambers around Machu Picchu, containing the remains of about 174 individuals, interpreted as largely belonging to yanaconas of diverse ethnic origins rather than the Inca elite.